fineans/word-unscrambler/README.md

 # 🧮 Word Unscrambler

-Just a tiny terminal app that can unscramble words!
+• Just a tiny terminal app that can unscramble words •

 ## 🔨 Setup